 1. Reach maximum independence

-time-management, and organization
+time-management, organization, and goal-directed persistence

-flexibility, and inhibition
+of working memory, flexibility, and inhibition

 - Manage emotions during times of stress